Playoff format: Best-of-three playoff

-A best-of-three playoff is a head-to-head competition between two teams in which one team must win two games to win the series.
+A best-of-three playoff (also known as a first-to-two playoff) is a head-to-head competition between two teams in which one team must win two games to win the series.
 Two is chosen as it constituted a majority of the games played; if one team sweeps both of the first two games, game 3 is ignored.

 When a best-of series is tied (each team having won the same number of games), the bracket is sometimes said to be a "best-of-(number of games left)."
 This is because for all practical purposes, the teams are starting over.
 For instance, if a best-of-seven series is deadlocked at 2–2, the series can be referred to as a "best-of-three", since the first team to win the next two games advances.
 Game 7 would only be played if two teams split Games 5 and 6.

 In tennis, matches are usually decided with a best-of-three-sets format.
 Some major tournaments are played in a best-of-five-sets format, most notably the Grand Slam men's singles and doubles.
 Also, the 35-and-over Gentlemen's Invitation Doubles and the 35-and-over Ladies' Invitation Doubles at Wimbledon are both round-robin tournaments.